How to Pack Boxes For Moving

 - You can seal the bottom box.
 As long as you have good quality tape you won’t need to much.
 Depending on what you are going to put in the box.
 One strip of tape in the middle where the bottom joins and one in the middle from one side to the next should be enough support.
 If you are worried.
 Just add 2 strips of tape to either side of the box.

-- If you are going to place your items in storage for a length of time.
+- Are you going to place your items in storage for a length of time.
 Or shipping your items overseas.
 Its best to seal the ends completely so there are no holes.
 You are better off doing the bottom of the box before you pack it.
 Make sure you seal the joins of the boxes.

 How To Pack Books For Moving.